 Is Omaha a Form of Hold’em?

 Technically, yes, Omaha is a form of Hold’em.
-Omaha Hold’em is its official name, though most people simply refer to it as Omaha Poker.
+Omaha Hold’em is its official name, though most people simply refer to it as Omaha.
 In fact, when poker pro and poker room host Robert Turner first brought the idea for the game to the Golden Nugget Casino in Las Vegas, Poker Room Manager Bill Boyd offered it as Nugget Hold’em.
 Later, renaming it Omaha Poker broadened its appeal to other card rooms.

 Omaha and Texas Hold’em share the basic format of using a mixture of hole cards (hidden cards for each player’s eyes only) and community cards (five cards dealt face-up on the table) to create the best five-card poker hand.
 The betting rounds for both games are the same as well.